rokteto/sample-app/README.md

 # sample-app
-sample app with an okteto manifest.
+A sample application with the corresponding okteto manifest.

-When deployed, it launches 3 instances of the NGINX container.
+When deployed, okteto will launch 3 instances of the NGINX container, with a load balancer in the front.
+It will also create a public endpoint, which will be displayed in the UI.

 If deployed in K8, it will also include CPU and Memory constraints.

-Try it by yourself by going to https://okteto.com
+*Try it yourself by going to https://okteto.com*